The Dragon-Prince and the Stepmother: Other tales

 Linguist Gyula Németh collected a tale from the Turkish population of Vidin, Bulgaria, with the German title Evrem Bej ("Evrem Bey"), which was translated as "Эврем-бей" ("Evrem-Bey").
 In this tale, a girl lives with her parents and goes to school.
 One day, she tells her female teacher she likes her, and the teacher says she could be her new mother if the girl kills the current one: she can slam the lid of a trunk on her head.
 It happens thus and the teacher becomes the girl's stepmother, but begins to mistreat her.
 In another country, a padishah's daughter-in-law is already in labour, but her baby is killing all midwives.
 The padishah's wife goes on a journey and meets the teacher, to whom she confides her problem.
 The stepmother suggests her stepdaughter can serve as midwife to the still unborn prince.
 The padishah's wife agrees to take her.
 The girl cries for her fate on her mother's grave, and her mother's ghost, holding no grudge for her killing, advises her: she is to ask for gloves and aprons made of hedgehog skin.
 The prince is delivered.
 Some time later, the monstrous prince wants to be schooled, and the stepmother suggests the girl becomes his tutor.
 The girl goes to her mother's grave and is advised to put on a similar outfit to teach him.
 Later still, the prince wants to get married, and yet again the stepmother suggests the girl becomes his bride, in hopes of him killing her.
 This time, the girl's mother's ghost advises her to put on 40 layers of clothes: thirty-nine made of hedgehog skin and one bridal dress, which she is take off one by one, while requesting the prince to do the same to his skins.
 On the wedding night, the girl does as instructed and disenchants Evrem-Bey to human form.
 Now in human form, he joins the army and goes to war, leaving his wife at his father's care.
 Meanwhile, the stepmother falsifies a letter from Evrem-Bey with a command to kill his wife.
 The padishah receives the letter, but decides to spare the girl, gives her some money and expels her from the castle.
 The girl then wanders off until she reaches a cemetery with an open tomb: inside lives a youth who has been kidnapped by the peris.
 The girl and the youth live together and she becomes pregnant.
 Near the time of the child's birth, the youth asks his wife to go to his parents and have their baby there.
 The girl knocks on the door to his parents' home and is given shelter.
 After the baby is born, two doves perch by the window and they comment that, if his curse was lifted, he would rock his son in a golden crib.
 The youth's mother is alerted about the doves and catches the one that is her son, but he warns her he cannot stay by the morning, lest he dies.
 And so he dies with the crowing of the rooster.
 The woman blames her daughter-in-law for killing her son and orders her to find a water of life to revive him.
 The girl exits the house and, after following two buckets drawing water from the Earth, meets some devs who help her in this mission.
 Back to Evrem-Bey, he returns from war and is told about the false letter and his wife's second husband.
 Evrem-Bey complains to the mufti, and the mufti leaves the decision to the girl.
 The girl answers she loves both men, but chooses Evrem-Bey.
 According to the translator, "Evrem" is a word meaning 'dragon, monster'.
+In another article, Németh stated that the first part of the "widespread Anatolian tale" was "identical" to Evrem Bey, from Vidin.